Political spectrum: Spatial model

 The spatial model of voting plots voters and candidates in a multi-dimensional space where each dimension represents a single political issue sub-component of an issue, or candidate attribute.
 Voters are then modeled as having an "ideal point" in this space and voting for the nearest candidates to that point.
 The dimensions of this model can also be assigned to non-political properties of the candidates, such as perceived corruption, health, etc.

 Most of the other spectra in this article can then be considered projections of this multi-dimensional space onto a smaller number of dimensions.
 For example, a study of German voters found that at least four dimensions were required to adequately represent all political parties.

 Other proposed dimensions

 In 1998, political author Virginia Postrel, in her book The Future and Its Enemies, offered another single-axis spectrum that measures views of the future, contrasting stasists, who allegedly fear the future and wish to control it, and dynamists, who want the future to unfold naturally and without attempts to plan and control.
 The distinction corresponds to the utopian versus dystopian spectrum used in some theoretical assessments of liberalism, and the book's title is borrowed from the work of the anti-utopian classic-liberal theorist Karl Popper.
-It could also be seen as simply another name for conservatism versus progressivism.